 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
 This recipe makes 12-14 muffins, so you may need a 2nd muffin pan or bake this recipe in batches.

 - Make the crumb-topping first: Combine the brown sugar, flour, and cinnamon in a small bowl and mix until combined.
 Add the melted butter and gently mix with a fork until crumbs form.
 Don’t over-mix into a paste.
 Just mix until it is crumbly.
 Set aside.

-- Make the pumpkin muffins: Whisk the flour, baking powder, baking soda, salt, cinnamon and pumpkin pie spice together in a large bowl.
+- Make the pumpkin batter: Whisk the flour, baking powder, baking soda, salt, cinnamon and pumpkin pie spice together in a large bowl.
 Set aside.
 In a medium bowl, whisk the brown sugar, eggs, pumpkin, oil, milk, and vanilla extract together.
 Pour the wet ingredients into the dry ingredients and whisk or stir until just combined.
 Avoid over-mixing.

 - Make the cheesecake filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese in a medium bowl on medium-high speed until smooth and creamy.
 Beat in the egg yolk, vanilla extract, and sugar until combined.